SQL INPUT

 What is this SQL to MongoDB Converter?

-This tool helps you translate your standard SQL (Structured Query Language) queries into the equivalent query syntax used by MongoDB, a popular NoSQL document database.
-It is designed for developers transitioning or working with both relational databases and MongoDB.
+This tool translates standard SQL queries into the equivalent syntax used by MongoDB, a document-oriented NoSQL database.
+It is built for developers who are migrating away from a relational database, or who work with both worlds at the same time.

 SELECT

-Translates column selection and WHERE conditions into a MongoDB find() call with query filter and projection.
+Column selection and WHERE conditions become a MongoDB find() call with a query filter and a projection.

 SELECT name, age FROM users WHERE age > 25 db.users.find( { age: { $gt: 25 } }, { name: 1, age: 1, _id: 0 } )